invesdwin/invesdwin-context-client/README.md

 - **IGuiExceptionHandlerHook**: define a bean implementing this interface or register it manually via `GuiExceptionHandler.registerHook(hook)` to override the default error dialog that occurs for uncaught exceptions on a case by case decision.
 - **RichApplicationStub**: this class is the mock you can use in your unit tests.
 Just inject this bean into your test and access the fixture via `getFrameFixture` for controlling the test window.

-For some examples you can have a look at the test cases and implemented components inside the module itself.
+For some examples you can have a look at the test cases and implemented components/views inside the module itself.